 In recent years, students have taken on a variety of roles, including quality assurance, consumer work, food technologists and product development scientists.
 Some placements take place at large multinational organisations, such as Kraft or Unilever, but you could also choose to work in a small independent manufacturing or research company.

-You will be given advice and support on finding the ideal placement, writing your CV, and interview skills by our Head of Industrial training.
+You will be given advice and support on finding the ideal placement, writing your CV, and interview skills by our placement coordinator and team of careers consultants.

 At Reading, we reward commitment.
 Select Reading as your firm choice on UCAS, and we will guarantee you a place should you achieve the lower grade in the offer range (shown below):